We all need to rest, and a lack of sleep can negatively impact your life in many ways.

 Smart Device Usage

-In a moment of crisis, cortisol is like breaking the glass to get a fire extinguisher.
 When cortisol hits the bloodstream, our body goes into fight-or-flight mode.
 Your system knows the situation is severe and that you need to make a swift decision with little room for error.

 That moment may cause a boost of adrenaline to power you through victoriously.
 On the other side, cortisol can also make your mind lock up in fear.
 In turn, you produce more cortisol and hide from the situation in front of you.